 Organization and Leadership

-Dr. Huban Gowadia is Acting Director of DNDO.
+Dr. Huban Gowadia is the Director of DNDO.
 DNDO and its Directorates are organized towards addressing key mission areas while meeting the functional objectives outlined in its founding Presidential Directive.

 - Architecture and Plans Directorate —Determines gaps and vulnerabilities in the existing global nuclear detection architecture, then formulates recommendations and plans to develop an enhanced architecture.